quintel/documentation/docs/main/cost-insulation-costs.md

 title: Insulation costs
 ---

-There are no dedicated sliders in the ETM to set the level of insulation for the housing or the building stock.
-Instead, users can lower the typical heat demand of a house or building category (see the [Heat in the built environment](heat-built-environment) section).
-The corresponding reduction in typical heat demand compared to the starting year is interpreted as an increase in the level of insulation.
+In the ETM interface, insulation is set using a single slider per construction period for houses and buildings.
+This slider only shows a percentage, from 0% (no additional insulation) up to 100%.
+To calculate the insulation costs, the ETM keeps track of a **typical heat demand** for each housing or building category, expressed in kWh/m<sup>2</sup> (see the [Heat in the built environment](heat-built-environment) section).
+The insulation slider reduces this typical heat demand by the percentage entered, compared to its value in the starting year: a slider set to 20% reduces the typical heat demand for that category by 20%.

+It is this resulting, reduced typical heat demand that is used to calculate insulation costs, as described below.

 In line with the greenfield approach for costs, the ETM only assumes costs for investments required in the future.
-Insulation costs are therefore added when the typical heat demand is reduced compared to the current situation; if not, then the insulation costs are zero.
-Increases in typical heat demand do not lead to a change in costs.
+Insulation costs are therefore added when the insulation is increased and with that the heat demand is reduced compared to the current situation; if not, then the insulation costs are zero.

 ## Households
 The insulation costs for houses are based on the Ecofys report ['De systeemkosten van warmte voor woningen (2015)'](https://refman.energytransitionmodel.com/publications/2063).
 This report distinguishes three levels of insulation – low, medium, and high – and specifies the investment costs for transitioning from one level to another.
 The table below shows the insulation costs for existing housing stock of different categories.
 The ETM uses the 2020 costs for the four different housing types.